Matti88/bestMoveApp/README.md

 For a step-by-step guide on how to use **bestMove**, please refer to the [tutorial video](https://www.youtube.com/watch?v=a4YysSHueHs).

+### Preloaded Datasets 📅

+The app comes with preloaded datasets dated **July 2024**.
+By default, the map is centered on **Vienna**, the beautiful city where **bestMove** was developed! 🏙️

-## Contributing
+## Contributing 🤝

 We welcome contributions to **bestMove**!
 If you have any ideas, feel free to submit a pull request or open an issue.

-## License
+## License 📜

 This project is licensed under the MIT License.
 See the [LICENSE](https://www.mit.edu/~amini/LICENSE.md) file for more details.

 ---

-We hope you find **bestMove** helpful in your search for the perfect home or apartment!
-If you have any questions or feedback, don't hesitate to reach out.
-Happy house hunting!
+We hope you find **bestMove** helpful in your search for the perfect home or apartment! 🏡 If you have any questions or feedback, don't hesitate to reach out.
+Happy house hunting! 🛋️🔑